Hamamatsu Castle: History

 Tokugawa Ieyasu spent 17 years at Hamamatsu Castle, from age 29 to 45.
 The Battle of Anegawa, Battle of Nagashino, and Battle of Komaki and Nagakute were all fought when Hamamatsu was his seat.
-After his defeated at the Battle of Mikatagahara, Ieyasu forced to retreat here for what he thought would be his final stand.
+After his defeated at the Battle of Mikatagahara, Ieyasu was forced to retreat here for what he thought would be his final stand.
 However, the tide later turned for Ieyasu and he survived.
 He renamed Hikuma Castle "Hamamatsu Castle" in 1577.

 Ieyasu relocated to Sunpu Castle in 1586, entrusting Hamamatsu Castle to Horio Yoshiharu, who was followed by his son Horio Tadauji.
 Under Horio Yoshiharu, the castle was renovated in line with contemporary advances in stone ramparts, and was expanded in size.
 Contemporary records indicate that the castle was never built with a tenshukaku-style keep.
 Throughout its history, a two-story yagura located within the second bailey served as a substitute keep.

 After the Battle of Sekigahara, the Horio clan was relocated to Izumo Province and Hamamatsu was briefly ruled by Tokugawa Yorinobu, followed by a succession of fudai daimyō through the remainder of the Edo period.
 Assignment to Hamamatsu was considered a very prestigious appointment due to the castle's association with Tokugawa Ieyasu, the founder of the Tokugawa shogunate.
 Most of the 25 daimyō who ruled Hamamatsu were assigned to Hamamatsu for only a short period, before being transferred to another domain, usually with a higher kokudaka ranking.
 Many also went on to hold high offices within the shogun administration, including five rōjū, two Kyoto Shoshidai, two Osaka-jō dai and four Jisha-bugyō.
 For this reason, Hamamatsu Castle gained its nickname of Shusse Castle, meaning "Castle of promotion.